-The Albuquerque-Bernalillo County Air Quality Board is an administrative agency responsible for ensuring that provisions of the federal Clean Air Act, , the state Air Quality Control Act, and the Air Quality Control Board Ordinances adopted by the Albuquerque City Council and the Bernalillo County Commission are implemented within Albuquerque-Bernalillo County (except Indian Country).
+The Albuquerque-Bernalillo County Air Quality Board is an administrative agency responsible for ensuring that provisions of the federal Clean Air Act are implemented within its jurisdiction.

 The Board consists of seven members appointed for three-year terms.
 Four members are appointed by the City and three members are appointed by the County.
 A majority of the membership of the Board are individuals who represent the public interest.
 Board members are selected for their concerns about, and commitment to, local ambient air quality.
-Additionally, the City Environmental Planning Commission and the County Planning Commission may each appoint a non-voting member to be liaisons to the Air Quality Control Board.
+Additionally, the City Environmental Planning Commission and the County Planning Commission may each appoint a member to be liaisons to the Air Quality Control Board.